Skip to content

 Bringing the Past into the Present

 Air Heritage of Western Pennsylvania originated in 1983.
-In 1990, as a result of rapidly multiplying opportunities and membership our name was changed to Air Heritage Inc. Through a chance meeting in the late 80’s at the Latrobe Air Show with aircraft collector David Tallichet a few of our members repaired a tail wheel of his B-17.
-This lead to discussions that night over dinner of the feasibility of Air Heritage restoring his many aircraft.
-It wasn’t long after that that an agreement was drawn up that Air Heritage would supply free labor to restore Mr. Tallichet’s aircraft, in return Air Heritage would receive a 120’ x 120’ hangar financed by Mr. Tallichet.
-The dedication of our volunteers had already been proven in the restoration of the B-17G “Nine-O-Nine” (which suffered extensive damage from a crash during the 1987 Beaver County Airshow).
-Therefore, Air Heritage Inc. reached an agreement to restore a collection of rare WWII aircraft.
-Several aircraft are presently under restoration in our 120′ x 120′ hanger on the Beaver County Airport, as a result, our museum is a true “working museum”.
+In 1990, as a result of rapidly multiplying opportunities and membership, our name was changed to Air Heritage Inc. Through a chance meeting in the late 80’s at the Latrobe Air Show with aircraft collector David Tallichet, a few of our members repaired a tail wheel of his B-17.
+This led to discussions that night over dinner of the feasibility of Air Heritage Inc. restoring some of his many aircraft.
+It was not long after that that an agreement was drawn up that Air Heritage Inc. would supply free labor to restore Mr. Tallichet’s aircraft, in return Air Heritage Inc. would receive a 120’ x 120’ hangar financed by Mr. Tallichet.
+The dedication of our volunteers had already been proven in the restoration of the B-17G “Nine-O-Nine,” which suffered extensive damage from a crash during the 1987 Beaver County Air Show.
+Air Heritage Inc. reached an agreement to restore a collection of rare WWII aircraft.
+Today, Air Heritage Inc. dba Air Heritage Aviation Museum owns and operates three airworthy Warbirds, and we have several aircraft that are presently under restoration at our facility at the Beaver County Airport, as a result, our museum is a true “working museum.”
+Please stop by and visit and see for yourself!

 April 1986